 It does not include:

-- Meals other than breakfasts and two dinners
+- Meals other than breakfasts, two lunches and four dinners

 - Telephone calls, laundry, etc.

 This trip was designed for only sixteen travelers.